OhYash/KnowledgeDay/_posts/2021-01-11-dot-com-bubble.md

 ## Finis
 By 2002, the market had fallen 85%, to slowly recover back by 2015.
 And with that our story has come to an end too.
 This was the dot-com-bubble in 3 minutes.

-# What's in next
-This section is unusual but I waana have your attention onto this.
-If you live in the US or have read the recent news of the US, you know about the recent Capitol attack after Trump's speech.
-Trump was immediately banned from most of the top social networks, but what else you heard was suddenly the free-speech alternative to twitter: **Parler** was kicked by all the top app stores and even AWS, their cloud provider.

-Nothing political here, but this gives me an opportunity to share about what can an company do other than trying to sue the giants (Which Parler just did).
-This has come up after TPB's founder said that the inability of Parler to stay online after AWS's boot is "enbarrassing".
-The next post isn't about parler, it's about the embarrassment, the defeat, And the comeback.
-Stay tuned, you're gonna love it.